2: Model-Editor, Mechanism-Editor, Part-Editor

 Mechanism-Editor workspace

-Parts, Joints, Gears, Cams, ... that become the kinematic-chains - the bones
+Parts, Joints, Gears, Cams, ... to build the kinematic-chains - the bones

 Function-Blocks to plan how you want to move each kinematic-chain - the brain

-Solids that become the 3D view - the flesh and skin on the bones
+Solids that are the flesh and skin on the bones

 Springs to add external force functions - the muscles